AlexDeweert/seng310_earltech/earltech_phase2/pages/phase2.md

 ### Design Decisions and Rationale
 TODO
 ### Requirement from Phase 1
-This component forms part of the design behavior that directly fulfills a requirement from Phase 1: <a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 3</a>; *"The student has the option to modify or fine tune the semesters in order to obtain the perfect schedule for each studying term..."*
+This component forms part of the design behavior that directly fulfills a requirement from Phase 1: <a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 4</a>; "*The software then displays an intuitive design of each semester through multiple representations.
+For example, organized directed acyclinc graphs, pie charts for studying and downtime allocation, and maps from class to class based on time of day*"; and

+<a href = "../content/phase1/2019-02-19-userreqs.html" target = "_blank">User Requirements, Student, Paragraph 8</a>; "*If a course is deemed terminated for a specific degree requirement, the application will notify the user, and again offer a suggested course or ability to chose a course manually.*"

 ### Low Fidelity Prototype
 <center><img src = "./images/LinkBankAccount.png" width = "35%" height = "35%"/></center>
 ### Behavior